JuniperB07/BBH-Records-Keeping-System/README.md

 <ul>
   <li>This Solution generates C# enum files when the application starts.
 These files are stored in <i>\bin\Debug\net8.0-windows\TableEnums</i> and <i>\bin\Debug\net8.0-windows7.0\TableEnums</i>.
     You may need to recreate these paths and folders in order to for the solution and program to function properly.</li>
+  <li>Connection to WampServer MySQL Database uses the default 'root' credentials with no passwords.
+If you want to change this, edit the connection string found in BBHRKS.MySQL.Database.Initialize().</li>
 </ul>

 # BBHRKS Library